 Hayley Elszasz is an Africa Fellow at Young Professionals in Foreign Policy (YPFP).
-Hayley is currently a Program Associate at World Learning, an international development non-profit.
+She is also a Program Assistant with the Wilson Center Africa Program.
 Her interests include governance, public health, and electoral politics in East Africa.
 She graduated from Williams College with a BA in Political Science and Global Studies, with a focus on African Politics.

 Robert C. Thomas is an Asia-Pacific Fellow at Young Professionals in Foreign Policy (YPFP).
 Robert received his BA in Economics, Business, and Philosophy from Randolph-Macon College, where he pursued a coursework and research focus on East Asia.
 Now based in Arlington, Virginia, he works as a government security contractor, and also serves as Managing Editor of foreign affairs analysis website Parabellum Report.
 He was previously Managing Editor of the journal Ethics, Policy & Environment.
 He is in the final phase of his thesis research on ethics and organizational psychology in conflict settings for his MA in Ethics and Public Affairs at George Mason University.
 Robert previously served as Chair of YPFP's East Asia Discussion Group.

 Daniel Urchick is the Eurasia & Eastern Europe Fellow at Young Professionals in Foreign Policy (YPFP).
 Daniel is a compliance contractor at the Department of Defense.
 He earned his MA in Political Science from Central Michigan University and expects to receive his MA in Security Policy Studies from George Washington University in 2018.
 He is also a Researcher on the Eurasia Desk for the online crowdsourcing consultancy Wikistrat.
 Daniel previously worked at the Institute for the Study of War on the Ukraine/Russia Portfolio during the beginning of the Russian intervention in the Syrian Civil War, where he helped assess geopolitical ramifications of Russia’s actions and provided military capabilities assessments.
 Daniel has also worked at the Hudson Institute’s Center for Political-Military Analysis on two separate occasions.
 He writing has previously appeared in Geopolitical Monitor, Small Wars Journal, Real Clear Defense, and Defence IQ.